-What you eat won't affect your milk supply, but just like any new mum, you need to eat enough and include a variety of foods to meet your needs and those of your baby.
+What you eat will not affect your milk supply, but just like any new mum, you need to eat enough and include a variety of foods to meet your needs and those of your baby.
 It's also good to get regular exercise.

-For more information on healthy eating, exercise, alcohol and smoking when you're a new mum, see your copy of Ready Steady Baby! or visit www.readysteadybaby.org.uk
+For more information on healthy eating, exercise, alcohol and smoking when you're a new mum, see your copy of Ready Steady Baby! or visit www.nhsinform.scot/readysteadybaby